MichaelCurrin/pathfinder/docs/Usage.md

 Read in stored values

 1. Create a CSV file in `pathfinder/var/lib/`, based on the template file in the same directory.
-Or use the command below, pasting the contents after pressing enter and then pressing ctrl+D in place of `<< EOF`, to signal end of file.
+Or use the command below, pressing enter after .csv,  pasting the contents, then pressing ctrl+D in place of `<< EOF` to signal end of file.
     ```bash
     $ cat -> pathfinder/var/lib/presidents.csv
     title,URI,notify